matt4biz/oak/README.md

 	$r_7   ∑ xy

 These special variables only exist when the statistic registers have data.
 They are read-only, so they can be read with `@` but not written with `!`.

+## Advanced mathematics
+oak can calculate numerical derivatives, integrals, and find roots of a function.
+For details of the algorithms used, see *Numerical Analysis, third ed.* by Timothy Sauer (ISBN [9780134696454](https://www.amazon.com/Numerical-Analysis-3rd-Timothy-Sauer/dp/013469645X)).

+Each of these methods takes a word representing a function and one or two numbers.
+In all cases, the given word represents a real-valued function in one variable.
+It will be given a value on the stack and be expected to return its result on the stack.

+These operations leave the "last x" register unchanged.

+### Derivatives
+The function `ddx` will calculate the derivative `f'(x)` of a function `f` represented as a word using a three-point finite-difference approximation [*Sauer* §5.1], with *h* = 1e-5.

+For example, given `f(x) = e**x`, calculate the derivative at 0 and 1

+	> 5 fix :f exp;
+	1: <nil>
+	> 0 $f ddx
+	2: 1.00000
+	> 1 $f ddx
+	3: 2.71828

+### Integrals
+The function `integr` will calculate the definite integral of a function `f(x)` between two values *a* and *b* (assuming *a < b*).
+It uses Gaussian quadrature with a 7th-order Legendre polynomial over [-1,1] by adapting the original function [*Sauer* §5.5].

+For example, given `f(x) = e**x`, calculate the definite integral over [0,2]

+	> :f exp;
+	1: <nil>
+	> 0 2 $f integr
+	2: 6.389056098930648
+	> 2 exp 1-
+	3: 6.38905609893065

+where the value of the integral is `e**2 - 1` (shown for comparison).

+The lower bound of the interval must always be pushed onto the stack first, followed by the upper bound and then the word.

+**NOTE** that this method of numerical integration will not work for some functions that do not behave well in the interval [-1,1], such as the reciprocal function `f(x) = 1/x` and the natural log `f(x) = ln x`. `integr` will attempt to find cases where the function (or the adapted function shifted to [-1, 1]) cannot evaluate at *x* = 0 and signal them with the error "improper integral".

+For example,

+	> :f 1+ ln;
+	1: <nil>
+	> 0 1 $f integr
+	2: 0.38629436112191234
+	> -2 -1 $f integr
+	improper integral

+To handle these cases better we'll need to do adaptive quadrature, such as the Gauss-Konrod algorithm.

+### Root finding
+The function `solve` takes a function `f(x)` represented as a word as well as an interval [a, b] and attempts to find a root within that interval.

+It uses two methods, the secant method [*Sauer* §1.5] and, if that is not successful, the Newton-Raphson method [*Sauer* §1.4].
+Either one may fail for certain cases (for example, Newton's method may oscillate between two roots without converging), but one of them should work in most cases.

+Both methods iterate until the difference between two estimates is less than *e* = 1e-9 (or until they run over a fixed limit on the number of iterations allowed, currently 100).

+If no root is found within the given interval, `solve` will return "no solution".

+For example, given the function `f(x) = x**2 + x - 1`, find a root between 0 and 2

+	> :g dup sqr + 1-;
+	1: <nil>
+	> 2 g
+	2: 5
+	> 3 g
+	3: 11
+	> 0 2 $g solve
+	4: 0.6180339887498949
+	> -1 0 $g solve
+	no solution
+	> -3 -1 $g solve
+	5: -1.618033988749895

+The lower bound of the interval must always be pushed onto the stack first, followed by the upper bound and then the word.

+**NOTE** that sometimes this method will fail to find a solution within the interval if it is attracted to another root nearby.
+This happens in the example when we use the interval [-5, 0], but not when we exclude 0 (as with the interval [-3, -1]).

+	> -5 0 $g solve
+	no solution

 ## Functions on strings
 TODO